ambrosus/ambrosus-node/README.md

 ## Running in production mode
 ### This is instruction for developers.
 To run your own node in Ambrosus network see [ambrosus-nop](https://github.com/ambrosus/ambrosus-nop).

+This project shouldn't be running on it own.
+See [ambrosus-nop](https://github.com/ambrosus/ambrosus-nop) to find start scripts.
+For additional information about running in test mode contact ambrosus development team.

+Below are instructions to run this particular project. \
-In order to run in production mode you will need access to a ethereum client instance, and a mongoDB instance.
+Your should have an ethereum client instance and a mongoDB instance.

 Build the whole suit:
 ```sh